-Nigerians behave like tenants in their own country – Donald Duke - Nigeria Today
+Nigerians Behave Like Tenants in Their Own Country – Donald Duke - Nigeria Today

-A former governor of Cross River, Donald Duke has called on Nigerians, especially young people, to play a pivotal role in leadership and governance.
-Mr. Duke made this call at the Nigeria Symposium for Young and Emerging Leaders which held on May 30, 2017 at Terra Kulture, Victoria Island, Lagos.
+Former governor of Cross River, Donald Duke has called on Nigerians, especially young people, to play a pivotal role in leadership and governance.
+Mr. Duke made this call at the Nigeria Symposium for…

+— This is a content summary only.
+Visit www.gistus.com for full content, and more! —

 Do you need a world class website for your business or oganization?
 Do you need help with online marketing?
 Click here